 Trainers and educationalists have a responsibility to budding entrepreneurs to acknowledge the deafening silence status quo and help them to develop appropriate skills and attitudes before starting for real.
 Like parenting, the realities of surviving start-up can land as a bombshell and many people never fully recover.

 Key Learning Points: Buyers are busy people and are increasingly cautious about making time as well as financial commitments to unfamiliar suppliers.
 As such, new business owners must develop a highly resilient mindset that prepares them properly for what lies ahead.
-Enthusiasm and a good product are critical attributes; but without a long-term, hard-work ethic that is thought through, success can prove elusive.
+Enthusiasm and a good product are critical attributes; but without a long-term, hard-work ethic that is thought through, startups won’t defeat deafening silence.